Pri3D: Can 3D Priors Help 2D Representation Learning?: Learning Representations from 3D Priors

 \section{Learning Representations from 3D Priors}

 In this section, we introduce \OURS; our key idea is to leverage constraints from RGB-D reconstructions, now readily available in various datasets \cite{geiger2013vision,song2015sun,dai2017scannet,chang2017matterport3d}, to embed 3D priors in image-based representations.
 From a dataset of RGB-D sequences, each sequence consists of depth and color frames, $\{D_i\}$ and $\{C_i\}$, respectively, as well as automatically-computed 6-DoF camera pose alignments $\{T_i\}$ (mapping from each camera space to world space) from state-of-the-art SLAM, all resulting in a reconstructed 3D surface geometry $S$.
+We first revisit the simplest 3D priors, i.e. depth prediction~\cite{Hu2019RevisitingSI}.
+After seeing positive signals, we further explore more 3D priors.
 Specifically, we observe that multi-view constraints can be exploited in order to learn view-invariance without the need of costly semantic labels.
 In addition, we learn features through geometric representations given by the obtained geometry in RGB-D scans, again, without the need of human annotations.
 For both, we use state-of-the-art contrastive learning in order to constrain the multi-modal input for training.
 We show that these priors can be embedded in the image-based representations such that the learned features can be used as pre-trained features for purely image-based perception tasks; i.e., we can perform tasks such as image segmentation or instance segmentation on a single RGB image.
 An overview of our approach is shown in Figure~\ref{fig:method_overview}.